Mazamars312/Analogue-Amiga/README.md

 -   Also a emulated mouse on a analogue joystick in docked mode (This is the left thumb stick and the left and right triggers for the mouse clicks)

+-   Dropped the floppy drives from 4 to 2 as there was not enough room in the interation menu at this moment.

 Change since 0.0.5 to 0.0.6
 ---------------------------